rupeshtiwari/future-blogs/_posts/2022-11-12-roadmap-for-mastering-competitive-programming-for-beginners.md

 ---
-title: Roadmap for mastering competitive programming for beginners
+title: Roadmap for mastering coding & competitive programming interview
 date: 2022-11-12 00:00 +0000
 description: If you are a beginner like me, never start directly solving competitive programming problems.
 First solve Data Structure and Algorithm problems.
+Learn how to start coding and become master.
 author_profile: true
 published: true
 read_time: true